 Credit: Zak Zavada on Flickr

 Check out Al Nour for handmade scarfs, children’s clothing and other knick-knacks.
-The products are especially crafted by handicapped women, so what better way to shop and support a good humbling cause?
+The products are specially crafted by handicapped women, so what better way to shop and support a good humbling cause?

 #HHWT Tip: Don’t be alarmed, it is common for motorcycles to whizz by you on the narrow streets.
 As seductive as the loots are, keep a lookout for the cyclists when navigating your way through the souks!